-The most important thing to do after colliding with parked car is make sure you take responsibility.
+The most important thing to do after colliding with a parked car is to ensure you take responsibility.
 A fender bender can quickly turn into a crime if you decide to take off without searching for the owner or leaving a note.

-Take a deep breath and keep reading to learn what you need to do the next time you hit a parked car – or what should happen if someone hits your parked car.
+Learn more about what you should do if you hit a parked car — or what should happen if someone hits your parked car.

 author-img